javierjulio/memory-game/README.md

 # Memory Game

 An endless, randomly generated, Memory (aka Concentration) game using cards.
 No timers or scores.
-The objective is to complete puzzles with the fewest possible moves which is recorded (LocalStorage) for your history.
+The objective is to complete puzzles with the fewest possible moves which is recorded (IndexedDB through Dexie.js) for your history.
 Good luck!

 ## Development